FlipsideCrypto/gnosis-models/models/doc_descriptions/traces/gno_traces_value.md

 {% docs gno_traces_value %}

-The amount of ETH transferred in this trace.
+The amount of xDAI transferred in this trace.

 {% enddocs %}